 You need to assess the Freehold register you have again and check the Charges Register for mention of a lease.
 The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in Sherwood and other areas of the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with mortgage companies.
 You can also enquire as to the position with your conveyancing lawyer who conducted the conveyancing.

-My husband and I are purchasing a 1 bedroom apartment in Sherwood with a mortgage.
-We like our Sherwood solicitor, however the lender says she’s not on their "panel".
-We have to appoint one of the mortgage company panel conveyancing practices or keep our Sherwood conveyancer and pay for one of their panel ones to represent them.
-We regard this is inequitable; is there anything we can do?
+My husband and I are buying a four room bungalowin Sherwood with a loan from a bank.
+We have selected a lawyer in Sherwood yet our mortgage company says he's not approved on their "panel".
+Apparently we need to choose one of the our mortgage company panel solicitors or keep our Sherwood conveyancer and pay for one of their panel ones to represent them.
+This seems very unfair; is there anything we can do?

-No, not really.
-The mortgage offered to you is subject to its terms and conditions, one of which will be that lawyers will on the bank's conveyancing panel.
-Until recently, most lenders had large numbers of law firms on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
+Unfortunately,no. The bank home loan offered to you is subject to conditions, one of which will be that lawyers will on the bank's conveyancing panel. in the past, most lenders had large numbers of law firms on their panels, including most conveyancing solicitors in Sherwood : a mortgagee could choose one for themselves, as long as it was on the lender's panel.
 The lender would then simply instruct the borrower's lawyers to act for the lender, too.
 You can use your lender's panel lawyers or you could borrow from another lender which does not restrict your choice.
-Another option that might be available is for your Sherwood conveyancing lawyer to apply to be on the conveyancing panel.
+A further alternative is for your lawyer to apply to be on the conveyancing panel for your lender.